ThisIsDNa/Amazon-eCommerce-Project/README.md

 ## Amazon eCommerce-Project

 # Introduction
-Amazon is one of the most infamous brands and is often referred to as "one of the most influential economic and cultural forces in the world".
+Amazon is an infamous brand and is often referred to as "one of the most influential economic and cultural forces in the world".
 I recently completed my Google Digital Marketing & E-Commerce Specialization, and I wanted to see how I could utilize what I had recently learned in conjunction with some exploratory data analysis.

 # The Data